zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_16_iteration_loops_recursion.md

 Although it is possible to use functions to implement iteration, this solution is rarely recommended.
 In the future, we will learn how to write iteration using loops.
 This form becomes a lot more compact than the function form, let alone the performance benefits.

 A> Iteration using a function calling itself is called *recursion*.
-The state of the iteration is described by *accumulator variables* in the argument list of the function.

-We have seen two examples for accumulator variables: the partial sum and `i`.
-Although we did not express these variables  in the solution, we could easily do it:
+To introduce an important concept that helps you understand loops, let's reorganize the solution a bit:

 ```
 function sum( array ) {